How Unitrank works

 - Noise model omits indoor orientation.
 A courtyard-facing unit is typically 10–20 dB quieter than a street-facing unit in the same building.
 The model has fields for this (

 bedroom_faces,faces_street) but they are extracted from photos at only 14% coverage.
 For the other 86% the noise score reflects outdoor exposure without the orientation adjustment, so street-facing units inside quieter buildings look better than they are and interior units inside noisy buildings look worse. - Hedonic R² is 0.51.
 The price model explains 51% of observed variation across 6,046 listings.
 The other 49% is noise, unobserved features, and listing-specific quirks (condition, dispute history, owner motivation).
-The ranking uses hedonic regression for validation, not for pricing, so the ceiling is not binding on the final score — but users who read "R² = 1" into price estimates should temper the expectation.
+The ranking uses hedonic regression for validation, not for pricing, so the ceiling is not binding on the final score.
+But users who read "R² = 1" into price estimates should temper the expectation.

 Each of these limits is actively being narrowed.
 The raw data is open.
 Errors are welcome: [email protected].

-11. How to cite this work
+13. How to cite this work

 Unitrank data is released under Creative Commons Attribution-ShareAlike 4.0.
 You may quote figures, embed tables, or republish datasets with attribution.
 Commercial use is permitted under the same licence terms.